Dealing with stress

 It is helpful to think about stress as healthy or unhealthy.

-Healthy stress
+Healthy Stress

-Unhealthy stress
+Unhealthy Stress

 Stress can become unhealthy when it interferes with our quality of life.
-No one enjoys experiencing unhealthy levels of stress.
+No one enjoys experiencing unhealthy levels of stress. and it can impact all areas of our lives from our physical health and mental wellbeing to our relationship and work performance.
 People experiencing unhealthy stress often feel overwhelmed.
-Managing our stress levels starts with being able to identify how stress affects us.
-Common signs of stress include:

 Physical Signs